 Third, Practice Body, Mind and Spirit Integration

-Practicing activities that promote integration puts us closer to our thought life and emotions.
+Activities which promote integration makes us more aware of our thought life and emotions.
 When body, mind, and spirit are balanced, we control our thoughts and feelings.

-When you practice the above three tactics, you will minimize the effects of harmful negative emotions.
+When you practice these three tactics, you will minimize the effects of harmful negative emotions.
 Here’s how to do it.

 Be Mindful and Monitor Your Thoughts

 When you become aware of your thought life, you will be more in touch with your feelings.
-And when you are more in touch with your feelings.
-This perspective puts you at the beginning of the feelings chain reaction.
+When you are more in touch with your feelings, you live from the heart.
+This perspective makes you aware at the beginning of the chain reaction.
 When you contact the source of your emotions, they are easier to control.
 It’s easy to do with a bit of practice; you’ll be a mindfulness expert.

 We have a complete training module on this skill, including seated and walking Mindfulness.
 Try it, and you’ll see how good it feels to be aware of what’s going on in your mind.

-You’ll discover the cues that are the source of our feelings.
-Knowing what situations, people, and things trigger reactions will give you the power to keep them from spiraling out of control.
+You’ll discover cues which point to the source of our feelings.
+Knowing what situations, people, or things trigger reactions will give you the power to keep them from spiraling out of control.

 “When you remain angry with another person, you give away your emotional control to that person each time you think of him or her.
 You allow him or her to control your emotions at long distances.
 By not forgiving, you allow that person to run your emotional life, exactly as if he or she were right there with you and the situation was occurring all over again.” — Brian Tracy